A bumper list of ways families can enjoy WA’s south coast

 Torndirrup National Park

 Salmon Holes has a short but steep downward climb.
-Facing directly to the Southern Ocean, the waves are too rough for swimming here but we love watching the ocean, very popular with fishermen.
+Facing directly to the Southern Ocean, the waves are too rough for swimming here, but we love watching the ocean, which is very popular with fishermen.

-For calmer waters, follow the Quaranup Road and look for Whaling Cove of North Goode Beach (Forgotten Island turn off).
-You are more sheltered here and will experience some amazing blues and gorgeou sandcastle sand!
+For calmer waters, follow the Quaranup Road and look for Whaling Cove of North Goode Beach (Forgotten Island turn-off).
+You are more sheltered here and will experience some amazing blues and gorgeous sandcastle sand!

 Middleton Beach & Emu Point

 Head slightly further down the road for Emu Point.
 This very calm beach frontage also has a grassy playpark area.
-Although the waters here and aren’t as vibrant, its a great family beach with plentiful facilities.
+Although the waters here aren’t as vibrant, it’s a great family beach with plentiful facilities.

 The Albany Wind Farm

 Another fun location with dramatic views.
-The mix of amazing machines and great outdoors.
-Again, winds can be strong but there’s a good path throughout still stroller appropriate (though you will need to lift in parts if you want to do a circuit).
-It is apparently beautiful at sunset but we haven’t managed to make it at this time of day.
+The mix of amazing modern machines and the great outdoors.
+Again, winds can be strong, but there’s a good path throughout that is still stroller appropriate (though you will need to lift in parts if you want to do a circuit).
+It is apparently beautiful at sunset, but we haven’t managed to make it at this time of day.

 Two Peoples Bay Nature Reserve